rwaldron/johnny-five/docs/altimeter-BMP180.md

 var board = new five.Board();

 board.on("ready", function() {
+  // By including a base `elevation` property, the values
-  var alt = new five.Altimeter({
+  // received will be absolute elevation (from sealevel) var alt = new five.Altimeter({
     controller: "BMP180",
     // Change `elevation` with whatever is reported